MohandAcherir/Qdiv7/content/posts/Notes on Linux-Internals: The slab allocator.md

 More commonly the allocation requests initiated by the kernel for its internal use are for smaller blocks (usually less than page size) and using the page allocator for such cases results in wastage and internal fragmentation of memory.
 In order to avoid these issues the slab allocator is used.

 The Linux kernel has 3 flavors of slab allocators namely, SLAB, SLUB and SLOB allocators.
 The SLUB allocator is the default and most widely used slab allocator and this article will only cover the SLUB allocator.
 SLUB (Simple List of Unused Blocks) is the default kernel memory allocator in Linux, designed as a simplified replacement for the original SLAB allocator.
-It maintains the performance characteristics of SLAB while providing better maintainability, reduced memory overhead, and improved scalability..
+It maintains the performance characteristics of SLAB while providing better maintainability, reduced memory overhead, and improved scalability.

 ## Basic Concepts

 The idea of the slab allocator is based on the idea of object cache.
 The slab allocator uses a pre-allocated cache of objects.
 This cache of objects is created by:
-- reserving some page frames (allocated via the page allocator)
+- reserving some page frames (allocated via the page allocator).
 - dividing these page frames into objects and maintaining some metadata about the objects.

 So, A cache is a collection of slabs and A slab is a collection of objects.